TechForPalestine/palestine-datasets/site/updates/2024-02-06-killed-list-update.md

 Here are some additional details about the current list & the latest revision:

 - there are 14,138 names
+- english name changes between this and the last published list, using Levenshtein distance:
+  - 24% of names had no change
+  - 60% of names had differences of between 1-4 edits, inclusive
+  - 15% of names had differences of between 5-9 edits, inclusive
+  - 1.9% of names had differences of 10 or more edits
 - 92 records (0.65%) had age changes from the prior release (all 1 year less than before)
-- using levenshtein distance in comparing the prior english translations to new:
-  - 97.7% of names had differences of less than 10 edits
-  - 1.9% of names had differences of 10 or more edits
-- there are 29 names with "unknown" for part or all of the name, and those are now represented in the english translation as `?`
+- 29 names have "unknown" for part or all of the name, and those are now represented in the english translation as `?`

 We're continually working to improve translations and the list in general.
 If you have ideas or want to contribute a change, please see our [contributing guide](/docs/guides/contributing).